woylie/let_me/README.md

 LetMe is an authorization library for Elixir that allows you to define your authorization rules with a Domain Specific Language (DSL).

+All policy expressions are optimized at compile time and evaluated lazily.
+You can opt-in to receive detailed information about the checks that were evaluated in case an authorization check fails.

 It also provides introspection function that enable you to answer questions such as: